rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > - Are these questions being presented in the optimal order?
 > - Make sure none of the major cohort sections are leaving out relevant
 >   questions that are asked of the other major cohorts.
+> - Convert free form answers into partial multiple choice with some set of
+>   known likely answers.

 ## Collaboration Interview